cabinetoffice/gap-find-apply-web/packages/applicant/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Running in Production Mode

+To get a CSRF token the app requires AWS credentials - the `IS_PRODUCTION` flag in `constants.ts` determines whether an endpoint that allows the middleware to fetch credentials from the filesystem is enabled.
+To run the app in production mode locally you'll need to edit the value of this flag to `false` to allow the app to fetch credentials from the local filesystem.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: